fbpx

 Some people (even famous preachers) have suggested that Jesus is saying that if we believe in Him we can simply ask Him for anything and, as long as we add “in Jesus name” to the end of the prayer, Jesus will give it to us.
 “Name it and claim it.”
 But is that really what Jesus is saying?
 If we go back one verse we find Jesus saying this:

-Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.” -John 14:12
+Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father. -John 14:12

-Jesus isn’t giving a secret magic phrase to get whatever we want.
+Jesus isn’t giving a secret, magic phrase to get whatever we want.

-What if we ask for something which, in the end, would harm us or lead us away from Him?
+Devotion 28 Days of Prayer - Group Praying in Jesus NameWhat if we ask for something which, in the end, would harm us or lead us away from Him?
 What if we ask for God to harm someone else who angered us?
 God isn’t our personal genie, nor does He want to give us things that would harm us or others.
+In fact, the “name it and claim it” leaders usually add the caveat, “if you have enough faith,” because they know you aren’t going to get everything you ask for so they need an excuse.

-However, What Jesus is saying is that as we believe and follow Him, He is there with us.
+What Jesus is saying is that as we believe and follow Him, He is there with us.
 He will provide for us.
-As we live and act in His name (as His people) “do[ing] the works [He] had been doing,” we can ask Him to help and to provide for us, and He will give that help and providence.
+As we live and act in His name (as His people), “do[ing] the works [He] had been doing,” we can ask Him to help and to provide for us, and He will give that help and providence.

 Sometimes we feel like we shouldn’t ask God for help.